 - In the same food processor as you used for the crust, combine the almond meal, coconut sugar, coconut oil, almond extract, lemon juice and 1:1 GF flour, and blend into a paste.

 - Pour in the flaxseed mixture and pulse to combine until it forms a loose ball.

 - Remove the almond paste ball from the food processor and gently flatten the dough across the crust as evenly as you can.
 Don't press too much sideways, because it could lift the crust.
 If you don't use all the filling, cover and refrigerate until ready to use, and freeze if you don't use it all within 5 days.
 If you have refrigerated it, let it come to room temperature for at least 30 minutes before pressing it into the pan.

 - It makes a rather thick layer of filling, but for a 9-inch springform pan it is about the right balance with the apples.

 - Cut the apples from their cores and slice them ⅛ to ¼″ thick.
-Transfer the slices to a medium mixing bowl and add a mixture of 1 tablespoon of the honey, the lemon juice and cinnamon.
+Transfer the slices to a medium mixing bowl and add a mixture of 1 tablespoon of the honey (or maple syrup), the lemon juice and cinnamon.
 Toss until the mixture is evenly distributed.

 - Arrange the apple slices across the base however you’d like, overlapping them as much as possible.
-Reserve the honey/lemon mixture at the bottom of the bowl for brushing the apples later.
+Reserve the honey or maple/lemon mixture at the bottom of the bowl for brushing the apples later.

 - Let the tart cool for at least 15 minutes.
 If you like, sprinkle a little extra cinnamon over the top.
 If you used a tart pan with a removable bottom, remove the sides.
 Use a sharp knife to slice the tart into even wedges and serve.